TaxAssist launches in Queensland, New South Wales, Australian Capital Territory and Victoria

-Steve and Tricia will open a pilot TaxAssist Accountants shop in Perth, while starting to promote the franchise opportunity within their development area.
-Their base in Perth will become the Support Centre for a network of franchisees, who will receive technical, marketing and business development training and support.
+Steve and Tricia have now opened a TaxAssist Accountants shop in Mount Hawthorn, central Perth, while starting to promote the franchise opportunity within their development area.
+Their base in Perth CBD will become the Support Centre for a network of franchisees, who will receive technical, marketing and business development training and support.

 Interview with the Australian Master for QLD, NSW, ACT & VIC

 Tell us about yourself Terry

 I am a CPA, BBus and DFP qualified accountant and financial planner.
 I have worked for a number of different companies, including large Australian companies in the top 50 and was the Commercial Manager for CSR and James Hardie driving expansion and looking over multimillion dollar budgets.
 I was responsible for several business turnarounds, saving them from close to closure to now being some of Australia's strongest businesses.